 Nohoval Cove (pronounced “No-val”) is one of Cork’s best kept secrets nestled in the Southern Irish coastline.
 It is located near the village of Nohoval and just a 15 minute drive from the seaside town of Kinsale, it has become a popular spot for divers and kayakers.
 While it is often missed as it is not on the Wild Atlantic Way route, this hidden gem is definitely worth a visit if you are travelling to the rebel county of Cork.
 The short cliff walk offers some of Ireland’s most eye catching views of the rugged coastline and spectacular views of sea stacks and rock formations.

-How to get to this amazing view?
+How do you get to this amazing view?

-A narrow country road will lead you down to the bay where you can park up and walk towards the rocky area of the bay.
-On your right you will see the ruins of an old slate mine and on your left you will see the path which will lead you up the cliff face to the main overlook of the sea stacks and coastline where you can take it all in.
-These views are some of the best County Cork has to offer so it is hard to believe it is not included in the Wild Atlantic Way.
+Once you are down by the bay you will see the ruins of an old slate mine on your right and on your left you will see the path which will lead you up the cliff face to the main overlook of the sea stacks and coastline.
+The walk is short and steep but not too strenuous however, be careful as there is no fencing between you and the cliff edge.
+Once at the top, you’ll feel like your on top of the world and you can take in the breathtaking views.
+These views are some of the best County Cork has to offer so it is hard to believe it’s not more talked about.

 For more on places to explore in County Cork, read my post on “Top places to explore in County Cork”